tagspaces/tagspaces/README.md

     $ cd tagspaces

 and install the project dependencies

     $ yarn install

 The last command will automatically build the application with webpack.
 Now it is time to install all the TagSpaces extensions:

-	$ yarn setup-ext
+	$ yarn install-ext

 Now you are ready and can start the application with: